-The communication between GWAP and the ontology learning system is done in JSON.
-To send a GWAP task, a JSON object like in the example below is sent.
+The communication between GWAP and the ontology learning system is done using the JSON format.
+To send a GWAP task, an object like in the example below is sent to the game.
 It specifies the date, ontology domain, and the concepts to be evaluated.
+By convention the game will return the results of a task to the IP address from which the task was sent.
+Therefore also a port can be provided in the upload to which the results will be returned when combined with the uploader's IP address.